04 Nov, 2019 How to ensure de-colonisation doesn’t become de-Christianisatian

 You’ll pick up quickly that we’re in the ‘de-colonisation’ period of our history right now.
 For example, consider the way the story of Captain Cook is being reassessed.
 Is his arrival to be celebrated, or was he the front wedge for an evil crusade?

 But it’s more than temporary views on Captain Cook that are at threat here.
 The place of the Church in the public square of our nation is.
 Here is an explanation – and a direction that I believe is a key part of the solution to this particular threat (though I pray this isn’t our only motive for supporting Treaty values – but instead a sincere desire to seek out what might be right, true and just).

 How could we position Christianity to thrive in the post-colonisation era?

 This is the time of the early whalers, sealers, traders, missionaries and later settlers.
 The goal was a working bicultural relationship that benefitted everyone.
 Maori were in control.
 The Treaty was forged – and our nation then tried to work out what the Treaty meant.

 …in which Christianity thrived!

 Christianity and it’s ways of peace were broadly embraced by Maori, resulting in a significant end to various violent practices.
 The Tiriti o Waitangi (the Treaty of Waitangi) was largely forged (in terms of its DNA as a Treaty – as compared to what happened in other nations) due to the efforts of the missionaries and their counter-parts in England.
 (Certainly Maori also recognised the need for Te Tiriti).
+By the mid 1800s more than half of all Maori attended weekly church services – though usually in Te Reo Maori, following Tikanga Maori.
 This was a season of hope.

 #2 – The colonisation period…